rebelsky/le21/_assignments/misc-09.md

   course materials.
 If you receive help from anyone, make sure to cite them in your responses.
 submitting: |
-  Please email your work to me before class.
+  Please email your work to me at least thirty minutes before class.
 link: true
 ---
 As I've suggested, we will be assembling all of the papers from this